 Though lawn aeration is not necessary all that often, it is a crucial grass care step.

 The best way to counteract any physical signs of lawn issues is to go beneath the grass and assess your soil's health.
 You can keep up with routine grass care and maintenance, but only fertilization can help if there is an issue with your soil.
 By conducting a soil test, you can learn more about the soil's pH balance and nutrient-richness.

 Having a well-balanced and nutrient-rich soil is critical to supporting living plants like grass.
 The essential nutrients to pay attention to are nitrogen, phosphorus, and potassium.

-Lawn fertilization can occur one to two times a year or as-needed.
+Lawn fertilization should occur two times a year or as needed.
 Consider adding liquid fertilizer to your lawn care routine and see just how quickly your lawn will improve from the ground up.